 Oasis of the Seas, the first ship built in Royal Caribbean’s Oasis class, was the most expensive ship ever built back in 2009.

 As Oasis splashed onto our seas with it came a bigger, better and more exciting cruise experience than ever before.
 Quite simply more of everything.
 Activity highlights include water parks, ziplines, ice rinks and surf waves.
 There are “neighborhoods’’ such as The Boardwalk and beautiful Central park.
 The ships offer cutting edge technology such as bionic bars.
 And, there are more people.

 Yes, beware of the long lines for some activities.
 Onboard Oasis class ships you are in a floating city, and like all cities the most popular areas can get busy.
 And whilst the ship is huge lines can form for some activities.
 But they are worth it!

 If you are a family or planning a generation cruise vacation you will all love Royal Caribbean’s Oasis class.
 Packed full of fun, you will never be bored.
 If you are an active couple then these ships will suit you just as well.
 If you prefer a calmer sailing, with less children around, with focus on rest and relaxation then these are not the ships for you.

 The older ships of Oasis of the Seas and Allure of the Seas have been updated and renovated so the entire Oasis class are in tip-top condition now.
 Remember size comes with a higher price tag and cruises onboard Oasis class ships can be expensive.
-However, I believe that you will still get a holiday with great value for money when you look at the sheer choice onboard.
+However, you will still get a holiday with great value for money when you look at the sheer choice onboard.

 Harmony of the Seas also offers solo cabins (single occupancy cabins) for the cruise guest traveling solo.

 In the Royal Caribbean Oasis class, you have 6 magnificent ships to choose: